 Dartmoor School provides an optimal personalized education for its students via active one-to-one instruction individualized to their instructional levels, learning styles, and the pace of their academic and intellectual progress.
 Instruction is offered in a welcoming, safe, respectful, and nurturing environment.

 Dartmoor believes in the individuality of its students and seeks to cultivate the unique talents of each student.
 The school’s one-to-one setting creates an ideal opportunity to involve students in their own education and inspire them with a passion for inquiry.
-Dartmoor eschews the impersonal, authoritarian classroom of convention for a nurturing, personalized instructional model wherein the specific student and not a generic norm occupies the focus of learning.
+Dartmoor embraces a nurturing, personalized instructional model focusing on your students needs.

 - All students can learn